 “London is definitely my favorite city in the world, and its unreal food scene that’s boomed in the past decade makes it all the more sensational," said Bridges.
 There's still a lot to be said for the classics, she noted.
 "There’s not a lot that can beat a good full English breakfast."

 But where should London visitors go for a local taste of the cities best breakfast offering when the weather gets warmer?
-Make a beeline for east and north-east London, according to Bridges.
+After waking up in the luxury digs of a hotel like the Rosewood London or The Connaught, make a beeline for east and north-east London, according to Bridges.

 Here are her favorite London breakfast hangouts for basking in British sunshine (if luck's on your side, that is).